Subodh2044/Credit_Risk_Analysis/README.md

 * Precision score for high risk and low risk is 0.01 and 1.0 respectively and recall score for high risk and low risk is 0.70 amd 0.57 respectively.

+### 5. Balanced Random Forest Classifier

+* Balance accuracy score is 0.80.

+* Precision score for high risk and low risk is 0.03 and 1.0 respectively and recall score for high risk and low risk is 0.71 amd 0.89 respectively.